grmpl/UlanziAlarmClockTasmotaBerry/README.md

 ## Usage
-- Setting alarm time is only possible by setting Tasmota timers.
-You can set the timers by Web frontend or MQTT.
+- Alarm time is controlled by setting Tasmota timers.
+You can set the timers by Web frontend, MQTT and on the alarm faces.
 - Timers 1-4 in Tasmota are available for setting an alarm time.
 Don't forget to activate timers in general and set timers to repeat if you want to use them more than once.
 - Activating and deactivating of timers is possible at the clock.
 - You have multiple displays, which you can choose from by pressing left and right button.